Renjo La Pass Gokyo Lake Trek with Helicopter Return

 Gokyo Lakes Renjo La Pass Trek with Helicopter Returns Cost

-The Gokyo Lakes Renjo La Pass Trek with Helicopter Return usually costs around USD 2,000 to USD 3,000 per person, depending on the package, group size, and level of service.
+The Gokyo Lakes Renjo La Pass Trek with Helicopter Return costs between USD 2,000 and USD 3,000 per person.
+The final cost is influenced by whether you book a group joining trek, a private trek, or a luxury package, as each includes a different level of service.

 Permits Required for Gokyo Lakes Renjo La Pass Trek with Helicopter Returns

-For the Gokyo Lakes Renjo La Pass Trek with Helicopter Return, you need a few important permits before starting your journey.
+For the Gokyo Lakes Renjo La Pass Trek with Helicopter Return, you need two important permits before starting your journey.

 Sagarmatha National Park Entry Permit

 The first and most important is the Sagarmatha National Park Entry Permit.
 This is required for all trekkers because the route goes through Sagarmatha National Park, including areas like Gokyo and Renjo La.
-It can be obtained in Kathmandu or at the Monjo checkpoint, and the fee is usually around USD 30–35 per person.
+It can be obtained in Kathmandu or at the Monjo checkpoint, and the fee costs NPR 3,000 per person.

 Khumbu Pasang Lhamu Rural Municipality Permit

 Next is the Khumbu Pasang Lhamu Rural Municipality Permit, which is required for trekking in the Khumbu region, including Namche, Gokyo Valley, and surrounding areas.
-It is issued in Kathmandu or Lukla and usually costs around NPR 2,000 to 3,000 (about USD 15 to 25).
+It is issued in Kathmandu or Lukla and and also costs NPR 3,000 per person.
 This permit also helps with local management and conservation efforts.

 Trekking Route Short Overview